MaciejMarzec/Excel-Titanic-Dashboard/README.md

 # Excel Titanic Dashboard
 My first interactive dashboard made in Microsoft Excel.
-Note that macros need to be enabled in order to us the "Clear all filters" button.
+Note that macros need to be enabled in order to use the "Clear all filters" button.